snarkhunter/oofcanvas/manual.md

 ### RubberBand

-Rubberbands are dashed lines drawn on top of the rest of the Canvas to indicate mouse movements while a mouse button is pressed.
+Rubberbands are lines drawn on top of the rest of the Canvas to indicate mouse movements while a mouse button is pressed.
 To use a rubberband, create a `RubberBand` object and pass it to `GUICanvasImpl::setRubberBand(RubberBand*)`.
 The rubberband will be redrawn every time the mouse moves until `GUICanvasImpl::removeRubberBand()` is called.

-Note:
+Notes:

 * `setRubberBand` can be called from the mouse-down callback, but it doesn't need to be.